Who can use this capability

 To enable baselines on your project sheet:

-- Switch to Gantt view, then click on the Baselines button in the toolbar.
-You will see the current earliest and latest day in the sheet’s start and end dates.
+- Switch to Gantt View, then select the Baselines button in the toolbar.
+You can see the current, earliest, and latest days in the sheet’s start and end dates.

-To open the baselines summary, switch to Gantt view, then click on the Baselines button again in the toolbar.
+To open the baselines summary, switch to Gantt view, then select the Baselines button in the toolbar.

-In the baseline summary view, you will see the following:
+In the baseline summary view, you can see:

-- Variance - The difference between Actual End Date and Baseline End Date calculated in decimal days according to the working schedule defined for your project.
-Variance will display the overall status of your project as Days behind, Days ahead, or On schedule.
+- Variance: The difference between Actual End Date and Baseline End Date calculated in decimal days according to the working schedule defined for your project.
+Variance displays the overall status of your project as Days behind, Days ahead, or On schedule.